nachoespino53/mod1_news_app/README.md

 ### User Stories

-1. Pull multiple news sources into one news feed
+1. Pull multiple articles form outlets (These will change based on usability of APIs)
   - Meidum
   - Reddit
   - Stack Overflow